 Minrom has been conducting a large drilling programme on one such deposit, Kamfundwa Mine in DRC.
 Kamfundwa is a copper-cobalt mine with the majority of historical mining focusing on the copper.
 Anyone who has worked in the DRC knows that finance is a tricky business there.
 Therefore, Minrom employed a phased dynamic drilling approach in order to maximise the geological data obtained and minimise costs.

 Here’s what we found:

 - Triple tube is a must be used, as core is highly fragmented and often in ore bearing units.

 - Don’t forget the historical data!
 Over 160 historical sections were digitised and used to create a historical geological model, which greatly aided in guiding the drilling programme.

 - Get to know the stratigraphy – sound obvious but when you are dealing with structurally complex orebodies your understanding of the stratigraphy and its depositional history can go a long way in understanding the core.

-- Geophysics, geophysics, geophysics – that’s right we’ve come along way since the 1940’s so why explore the same way?
-Especially since high definition magnetics followed by EM is proved to work very well in Katangan style mineralisation.
+- Geophysics, geophysics, geophysics – that’s right we’ve come a long way since the 1940s so why explore the same way.
+Especially since high definition magnetics followed by EM has proved to work very well in Katangan style mineralisation.